 It’s not just about tracking our economic progress, because economic, social and environmental factors are linked in different ways.
 Changes in one aspect can contribute to changes in another.
 We need to consider this and think about what balance is needed across these areas to achieve overall ‘wellbeing’ for people in the Waikato region.

 As part of understanding our region’s progress, we’ve summarised key information for each of the 32 WPIs into a report card.
-Each report card includes a summary of the current state in relation to that indicator (results) and information about what the particular indicator means, why it is important and how the results were obtained (for example, by listing the data source).
+Each report card includes a summary of the current state and recent changes and trends in relation to that indicator (results) and information about what the particular indicator means, why it is important and how the results were obtained (for example, by listing the data source).

 You can use the links in the table below to view each indicator’s report card.